All categories

 Description

 Composers at Work is the first comprehensive and systematic study of compositional process in Renaissance music.
 Owens draws on documentary, manuscript, and theoretical evidence to construct a striking new explanation of how composers actually worked.
-Through a study of autograph sketches, drafts, and fair copies of composers such as Henricus Isaac, Cipriano de Rore, Francesco Corteccia, and Giovanni Pierluigi da Palestrina, Owens reveals a process of working in separate parts, line by line, and not in full score, as in our modern editions.
-This discovery has major implications for the analysis, editorial interpretation, and performance of early music.
+Through a study of autograph sketches, drafts, and fair copies of composers such as Henricus Isaac, Cipriano de Rore, Francesco Corteccia, and Giovanni Pierluigi da Palestrina, Owens reveals a process of working in separate parts, line by line, and not in full score, as in our modern edtions.
+This dicovery has major implications for the analysis, editorial interpretation, and performance of early music.

 Product details